mtheoryx/elm-intro/worklog/notes/shownotes.md

 - Static Type Checking (aware of use cases you may not be aware of)
 - Automatic Semantic Versioning (old vs new lib comparisons)

+## Other

+Pure functional
+Interop with JavaScript (designed to work with existing JS) Virtual DOM (like react) You update state, Elm decides Rich error messages built-in

+**Bold Claim** Zero Runtime Exceptions

+While it is certainly possible that you, as a developer, can introduce business logic errors, there are Elm applications that have been running, in production, **for years** that have suffered zero runtime exceptions.

+It just rarely happens that an Elm application runs into a situation that it wasn't prepared to handle and fails.